Yemen's Houthis begin withdrawal from Hodeidah ports in boost to peace deal

 A U.N. source told Reuters on Saturday that the RCC would announce its assessment of the Houthi redeployment next week.

-Under the first phase, the Houthis would pull back five km (three miles) from the three ports over the next four days.
+Under the first phase, the Houthis would pull back five km (three miles) from the ports over the next four days.
 Coalition forces, currently massed four km from Hodeidah port on the edges of the city, would retreat one km from “Kilo 8” and Saleh districts.

 In the second phase, both sides would pull troops 18 km outside the city and heavy weapons 30 km away.

-The United Nations secured the Hodeidah deal at peace talks in Sweden, the first in two years, to avert a full-scale assault on the port that risked so disrupting supply lines that it could trigger mass famine.
+The United Nations secured the Hodeidah deal at peace talks in Sweden, the first in two years, to avert a full-scale assault on the port that risked triggering mass famine.

-The pact is also a trust-building step to pave the way for wider political negotiations to end the conflict, widely seen in the region as a proxy war between Saudi Arabia and Iran.
+The pact is also a trust-building step to pave the way for wider political negotiations to end the conflict, widely seen in the region as a proxy between Saudi Arabia and Iran.

-The alliance led by Saudi Arabia and the United Arab Emirates intervened in Yemen in 2015 after the Houthis ousted the internationally recognized government of Abd-Rabbu Mansour Hadi from power in the capital Sanaa in late 2014.
+The alliance led by Saudi Arabia intervened in Yemen in 2015 after the Houthis ousted the internationally recognized government of Abd-Rabbu Mansour Hadi.

-The Houthis, who say their revolution is against corruption, control the biggest urban centers while Hadi’s government holds the southern port of Aden and a string of coastal towns.

 The ceasefire in Hodeidah has largely held but the fighting escalated elsewhere in Yemen.

-On Saturday, the Houthis’ Masirah TV channel said ‘’enemy air bombing’’ killed six children and a woman, and injured 11 children and five women, in the southern province of al-Dhale.
+On Saturday, the Houthis’ Masirah TV channel said “enemy air bombing” killed six children and a woman, and injured 11 children and five women, in the southern province of al-Dhale.

 A spokesman for the Saudi-led coalition didn’t immediately respond to a Reuters request for comment.

-Reporting by Abduljabbar Zeyad in Hodeidah and Aziz El Yaakoubi in Dubai; Editing by Clelia Oziel and Stephen Powell
+Reporting by Abduljabbar Zeyad in Hodeidah, Mohammed Ghobari in Aden and Aziz El Yaakoubi in Dubai; Editing by Clelia Oziel and Stephen Powell